Island off Fethiye with Byzantine church ruins from the 4th to 7th centuries, linked to St. Nicholas

 Swimming from Gemiler Beach is possible for strong swimmers

-Sunset visits offer magical lighting for photography
+Sunset visits offer good lighting for photography

 Combine with Kayaköy Ghost Village for a historical day trip